junliu-cn/junliu-cn.github.io/index.md

 # Work Experience
 **03/19 - Present   Algorithm Engineer at [PingAn Technology, Inc](https://tech.pingan.com/en/)**
-- Deep Learning based high performance algorithm development for Medical image analysis.
+- Built a CS backend software which is based on LabelMe and designed for labeling multi-modal images.
+- Develop an algorithm which is based on deep learning techniques to address Benign&Malignant classification problem for breast lesions.

 **09/17 - 03/19    Algorithm Engineer at [Imsight Medical Technology, Inc](http://www.imsightmed.com/article/en), work with [Dr. Hao Chen](http://appsrv.cse.cuhk.edu.hk/~hchen/) and [Dr. Qi Dou](https://carrend.github.io/)**
 - Algorithm Optimization works: optimize the speed and memory resource consumption for volumetric image analysis algorithms: Lung segmentation and Radiomics algorithms.
 I do extremely optimize the algorithms for 10 times faster and with almost 50% lower memory resource consumption;